 Abuela, Arthur Dorros and illustrated by Elisa Kleven.
 NY: Dutton, 1991.

-Develop a wish list based on where students would go if they could fly.
+- Develop a wish list based on where students would go if they could fly.
 What would they do?
-Use as a springboard for
+Use as a springboard for poetry and artwork.

 My New York, Kathy Jakobsen.
 Boston: Little, Brown, 1993.